VictorCRC/log-analysis-ud-project/README.md

 # Log Analysis Project
 ## About
-Second project in Udacity’s Full Stack Nanodegree.
+Third project in Udacity’s Full Stack Nanodegree.
 The assignment consists in building an internal reporting tool for a fictitious newspaper site.
 Students should use information from a previously configured database to discover what kind of articles the site's readers like.

 ### Goals
 Using SQL queries, students must answer the following three questions: